kingsquare/dokku-nginx-vhost-trustproxy/README.md

 # dokku-nginx-vhost-trustproxy

 If your deployment architecture is `proxy* -> dokku-host -> app` then you most probably want the client's remote IP within the app to actually be the correct client IP and not the IP of the known `proxy`.

-This enables allowing an application's dokku-host nginx-vhost to forward the correct headers (`X-Forwarded-*`) from the [upstream proxy](http://tools.ietf.org/html/rfc2616#section-1.3) to the downstream app.
+This plugin enables allowing an application's dokku-host nginx-vhost to forward the correct headers (`X-Forwarded-*`) from the [upstream proxy](http://tools.ietf.org/html/rfc2616#section-1.3) to the downstream app.

 ## Installation